russ-schumacher/ats641_spring2023/lab1.md

 - In the terminal, navigate to wherever this file saved, probably cd ~/Downloads will get you there.

-- Run the command `conda env create -f environment_ats641_2022.yml` and wait for the installation to finish (it may take a while, especially if you're on a slow internet connection).
+- Run the command `mamba env create -f environment_ats641_2023.yml` and wait for the installation to finish (it may take a while, especially if you're on a slow internet connection).

-- Run the command `conda activate ats641_2022` to activate the unidata environment and verify that everything is ready.
+- Run the command `mamba activate ats641_2023` to activate the unidata environment and verify that everything is ready.
 (It may ask you to do something like `conda init bash`, if so then do that first.)

 ### Opening and running a jupyter notebook